hongpham/Workshop-Protect-your-IoT-fleet/Module 1: Environment build/README.md

 <details><summary>Click here if you're at an AWS event where the Event Engine is being used</summary><br>
   1. If you are at an AWS Sponsored event, you will be provided with either an AWS account or a hash key for Event Engine.

-  2. To get start, go to the  <a href="https://github.com/hongpham/IoT-Security-Workshop/tree/master/Module%201:%20Environment%20build#validate-environment-setup"> Validate environment setup</a>
+  2. To get start, go to the  <a href="https://github.com/hongpham/IoT-Security-Workshop/blob/master/Module%201:%20Environment%20build/README.md#what-will-be-provided"> What will be provided</a>

 </details>